CAU Madrid RC

-CAU Metropolitano RC is a Spanish rugby team based in Madrid.
+CAU Madrid Rugby Club, previously known as CAU Metropolitano RC, is a Spanish rugby team based in Madrid.
 The acronym originally stood for Club Atlético Universitario - University Athletic Club in Spanish.

-Founded in 1961, they currently play in the División de Honor B de Rugby, Spain's second flight.
+Founded in 1961, they currently play in the 1º provincial, Spain's third flight.

 History

 The club was founded in 1961 by students from the Colegio Alemán Madrid with the name Club Atlético Universitario (CAU).
 In the first years of its history it competed in the regional Madrid leagues.

 The club grew progressively thanks to mergers with other teams and the support of the Spanish University Union (SEU).
 In 1968, they won their first national title, the second tier Spanish Championship.

 In 1970 it was one of the six founding teams of the National Rugby League.
 With the disappearance of the SEU, the Club Atlético Universitario changed its name to Club Atlético Uros, thus maintaining the same identifying initials.

 In 1976 they finished runners-up in the Generalissimo Cup and were champions of the Spanish Youth Championship.
 It was the beginning of five golden years, with two Copa de Rey titles (1977 and 1978) and two top flight titles (1979 and 1980).